FAQs

 How many sessions will my child need?

 Children need consistency and regular therapy will bring the most effective change.
 Since developmental change is gradual and incremental, having counselling be part of a child’s weekly routine can be extremely beneficial.
 Some children find that specific skills can be learned and integrated in 12-15 sessions, while others with more complex mental health challenges depend on the regularity of therapy as they grow and develop each month.
-It is not uncommon for adolescents dealing with concerns such as self-harm or depression to seek therapy for 5-6 months to see lasting results.
+It is not uncommon for adolescents dealing with concerns such as self-harm or depression to seek therapy for at least 5-6 months to see lasting results.

 Is counselling covered by my extended medical?